-Perhaps you don’t know what a home inspection is; you may have read about it somewhere, or you may have had a home inspection done before.
-You’ve probably heard of someone getting an inspection or know solid facts about the benefits a home inspection brings to the home buying or the selling process.
-Whatever you may know about the home inspection, one thing is for sure – our home inspection in Salt Lake City, UT , while not mandated, is NECESSARY.
+Perhaps you don’t know what a home inspection is.
+You may have read about it somewhere, or you may have had a home inspection done before.
+You’ve probably heard of someone getting an inspection.
+Or someone who has solid facts about the benefits of a home inspection to the home buying or the selling process.
+Whatever you may know about the home inspection, one thing is for sure – our home inspection in Salt Lake City, UT, while not mandatory, but is NECESSARY.

 But first, let’s talk about what it is so later you’ll understand what it isn’t.
 Below are the items usually inspected during the home inspection.

 A home inspection is a non-invasive examination of the physical conditions of a home.
 Typically, the inspection can last 2 to 5 hours.
 The duration is dependent on the age, condition, and size of the home.
 Also, weather conditions can affect the inspection.
 In some parts of the region, the entire job, or just the roof inspection, may have to be postponed.

 A general home inspection typically covers the following components of the home: